marcferraro/Space-Trip-Planner/README.md

 Marc Ferraro and Rachelle Spicer

-All the data is imaginary.
-Please have fun exploring our app.
+All the data included is imaginary.
+This project is licensed under the terms of the Learn.co Educational Content License: http://learn.co/content-license